-In comparison, while Barker (2005) makes use of two binding rules, i.e., z and s, my analysis needs only one binding rule, i.e., the i-rule.
+In comparison, while Barker (2005) assumes two binding rules, i.e., z and s, my analysis needs only one binding rule, i.e., the i-rule.
 In my account, crossover constructions are automatically ruled out by a syntactic constraint on the application of i.
-Further, by defining quantificational binders as two-dimensional expressions with a 'trace'-like NP/NP-component, my account captures the transmitting of the information about the binder by the existing rule g-sl and doesn't require rules like q.
+Further, by defining quantificational binders as two-dimensional expressions with a 'trace'-like NP/NP-component, my account captures the transmitting of the information about the binder by the existing rule g-sl.